Saifahmeed/Algorithmic-Solutions-for-Optimal-Coupon-Selection/README.md

 1. Load your dataset of coupons.
 2. Choose the algorithm to apply based on your preferences and constraints.
 3. View the selected coupons, remaining coupons, and final cost.

-## Contribution
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.